 And if you haven’t yet chosen your ring then why not have a quick read of this blog for tips on choosing a diamond ring.

 The Bridebook app is a great resource for wedding planning; full of inspiration, checklists, budget planning and supplier lists.
 In fact 2 in 3 of the 250,000 couples who get married each year in the Uk use the app.
 Don’t forget to make yourself a Pinterest board.
 Just so that you can start gathering all of your ideas.
 You might want to start considering which is your favourite season, colours, flowers, are you an indoors or outdoors kind of person, the type of venue that you’d love to have and so on.
 Keeping a visual record can help to find a common theme and bring your ideas together.

 Before you begin visiting venues or making any solid plans you need to sit down and discuss this together.
 Will either set of parents contribute towards the cost?
 Do you have savings?
 Once you know your overall budget you can then start to allocate your funds.
 It would be a pity to see a dream venue but not be able to afford it, better to know the realities before you visit.

 - Wedding fairs

 Look online to see where there are fairs in your local area.
 They are a great source of inspiration for you to go and visit venues, meet different wedding suppliers and ask lots of questions.
-Prestige wedding fairs and PMN wedding fayres both cover the south of England.
+County Wedding Events and PMN wedding fayres both cover the south of England.
 You will find everything from flowers, cakes, photography, videography, venue décor & styling, jewellery, transport, menswear, wedding dresses, health & beauty and more.